fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-03-09-fabcity-campus-amsterdam.md

 <br>
 <ul><img src= "http://www.fablabbcn.org/img/blog/fab_city/fabcity-campus.jpg" align="middle"> </img></ul>

 **FabCity Campus will take place from 11 April up and until 26 June.** It will be inhabited by students, scientists and (social) entrepreneurs, and will also function as a **big maker space**; a place to collectively experiment, prototype and test new ways of creating an improved future urban environment.
-FabCity continues from April until the end of June and will consist of several pavilions showing different innovative ideas for the connected, self-sufficient and circular city, among which the cardboard **[Wikkelhouse by Fiction Factory](http://www.fictionfactory.nl/home.php?p=whouse)** and the **[BAM 3D concrete printer](https://citiesintransition.eu/publicatie/bam-3d-concrete-printer-at-fabcity-campus)**.
+FabCity continues from April until the end of June and will consist of several pavilions showing different innovative ideas for the connected, self-sufficient and circular city, among which the cardboard **[Wikkelhouse by Fiction Factory](http://www.fictionfactory.nl/home.php?p=whouse)** and the **[BAM 3D concrete printer](https://citiesintransition.eu/publicatie/bam-3d-concrete-printer-at-fabcity-campus)**. <br>

 <br>
 <ul><img src= "http://www.fablabbcn.org/img/blog/fab_city/campus-plattegrond.png" align="middle"> </img></ul>